 If your favourite supermarket has a digital presence, then it might be worth shopping online instead of going to the store in-person.
 This will make sure that you won’t get seduced by any clever marketing or in-store promotions.

 Many stores will allow you to save a basket of your favourite purchases, so you can simply repeat your order without looking at non-essential purchases.
 This could save you a lot of time, as well as extra cash!

 Many homeowners have a freezer in their kitchen, but a lot of today’s consumers simply aren’t making the most of this great device.
 With a good-sized freezer, you can ensure that you’re always ready to stock up on your favourite fresh foods whenever they’re on sale at your supermarket.
 This is a great way to make your money go further.

 At the same time, if you have a freezer and you make too much of a certain meal, you can always freeze anything you don’t use for a later date too.

 Supermarkets are constantly competing with each other, so you’ll find that they all have different offers at different times.
 Though shopping around is more of a hassle, it’s a great way to reduce your spend on essential items.

-Finally, regardless of whether you’re shopping online or in person, make sure that you don’t forget to take advantage of coupons and discount codes.
+Finally, regardless of whether you’re shopping online or in person, make sure that you don’t forget to take advantage of coupons and discount codes, dealsdaddy is a great place to look.
 With your meal plan in hand, you should be able to conduct a quick search online to see if there are any sales that might be relevant to you from local supermarkets.

 Alternatively, you could use the current sales to help you plan cheaper meals.